laisen02/notion-heatmap/docs/dev-log.md

 update and complete the edit heatmap button function, whenever user click the edit heatmap, it should land on a page that look almost the same with the create new heatmap page, the only different is those input column will be filled with the selected heatmap info that stored in supabase to show here, for user to edit and update them. after edit and click the update button, those info should be update to supabase database and the heatmap info will be changes and update to the newest info set by user.

-update and complete the edit heatmap button function, whenever user click the edit heatmap, it should land on a page that look almost the same with the create new heatmap page, the only different is those input column will be filled with the selected heatmap info that stored in supabase to show here, for user to edit and update them. after edit and click the update button, those info should be update to supabase database and the heatmap info will be changes and update to the newest info set by user.